Hamzelot/lufi-docker/README.md

 The maximum upload size in bytes
 ##### max_delay
 The maximum duration until the uploaded files are deleted
+##### allow_pwd
+Allow to add a password on files, asked before allowing to download files

 ## Access

 Access is now via http://SERVER_IP:8080.

 ## TLS Proxy

-How to use a Nginx proxy is described [here](https://framagit.org/fiat-tux/hat-softwares/lufi/-/wikis/installation#reverse-proxies).
+How to use a Nginx or Apache proxy is described [here](https://framagit.org/fiat-tux/hat-softwares/lufi/-/wikis/installation#reverse-proxies).

 !Important!
 Set the environment variable "use_proxy" to 1